Back to top

 About

-Dr. Erika Lawrence is the Director of Translational Science at The Family Institute at Northwestern University, and is a professor and licensed clinical psychologist.
-She received her B.A. in Psychology at Emory University, and conducted research under the direction of Professor K. Daniel O'Leary at SUNY Stony Brook.
-She went on to complete and her M.A. and Ph.D. in clinical psychology at UCLA under the mentorship of Professors Thomas Bradbury and Andrew Christensen, and her clinical psychology internship at the UCLA Neuropsychiatric Institute and Hospital.
+Dr. Erika Lawrence is a licensed clinical psychologist who has been working with couples and individuals for 30 years.
+She is also the Director of Translational Science at The Family Institute at Northwestern University, and a Research Professor in the Department of Psychology at NU.
+She received her BA in Psychology at Emory University and her PhD in clinical psychology at UCLA.
+Dr. Lawrence also completed her clinical psychology internship at The Resnick Neuropsychiatric Hospital at UCLA.
 Her past academic positions include tenure-track and tenured professorships at the University of Iowa and the University of Arizona, prior to joining The Family Institute.
-Her work has been funded by the DOJ, NIMH, NICHD and the CDC.
+Her intervention research has been funded by the DOJ, NIMH, NICHD and the CDC.

 Other Professional Involvement/Leadership Positions